In SQL, the IN operator is useful to search for the specified value that matches with any value in the set of multiple values or not.

 Once we execute the above script, our table “EmployeeDetails” will create, and the following is the result.

-Now run the following examples to check IN operator in the SQL server.
+Now run the following examples to check IN

-The following SQL query will return all the employees whose location in 'chennai', 'guntur', 'bangalore'.
+The following SQL query will return all the employees whose location in 'chennai', 'guntur', 'bangalore'

 We will get the following result when we execute the above SQL IN operator query.

-In the following SQL query, we will see how to use subquery with IN operator in the SQL Server.
+In the following SQL query, we will see how to use subquery with IN

 The above SQL query will return all the employees whose empname values match with the results returned by the SQL subquery.
 Following is the result of the SQL IN operator with a subquery example.

-Now we will see how to use the NOT keyword with IN operator and check how it will return records.
-Generally, using the NOT keyword with IN operator will return all the records that do not exist in the list of values.
+operator will return all the records that do not exist in the list of values.

-Generally, using IN operator in SQL statements will return records whose column values match with a defined set of values.
-Suppose if we use NOT keyword with IN operator, it will return data whose column values do not match with the set of values.
+operator in SQL statements will return records whose column values match with a defined set of values.
+Suppose if we use NOT

 The following SQL query will return all the records whose location is not in mentioned values.